 ***Before we begin, I’d like to give you a little context for this story.
 I wrote an essay for National Lampoon’s website in 2004.
 It was the first “thing” I’d ever written and sold and the fact that National Lampoon published it was a huge honor for me.
 I was also only a year out of college and hungry for any recognition and professional approval.
 My voice has changed so much since then – as has my writing abilities – but it’s such a fun story I thought I’d share it with you.
+And for the record, you will not meet a nicer, more genuine person than Shaq.
+Seriously, he was such a class-act and nice guy.
+I’ve worked with a ton of celebrities over the years and he is easily right at the top.
 Enjoy!

 At some point in your life, you will get to meet your favorite celebrity.
 And for some of you, with your bomber jacket, disturbingly tight designer jeans, and imported hair care products, your celebrity story might even get you laid.
 For me, it happened in 1993 when I was an undersized seventh grader.
 At the time, the most famous person I had ever met was local radio personality Bubba the Love Sponge.
 He visited my middle school and at the time, he was so overweight that when he popped up through the sunroof of his limousine to wave goodbye, he got stuck.
 As the limousine drove away, he continued to wave, acting like he wasn’t stuck.
 But we knew he was stuck.
 He must have waved the entire mile before the road took a sharp right turn out of view.